Yuxin916/Opponent-Modeling-Env/Readme.md

 ### TODO
 1. Reduce Dimension of terrain map.
 Make the 2428 parameter in the config file.
 [Not needed]
 2. Remove mountain and forest.
 Only woods.
 [Done]
 3. Is the position integer?
+[Yes!
+It is int 64.
+So we can change to discrete waypoint action space]
-4. detection_range for each object. print them out
+4. detection_range for each object. print them out [Done]
 5. How is the velocity x time = position and how did agent arrive to waypoint.
-How to change to direct position (discrete then)
+How to change to direct position (discrete then) [Done]
 6. The camera range is not inserted in the environmet.
 How does the camera know the detection?
+7. Integrate into the HARL framework.
+8. Rewrite the observation space file.
+Create new create_action_space_blue_team_v2 function
+9. Create a new policy for blue team. （random generate policy）
+10. Take note about the TODO (12 of them).
+Staged for now and switch to HRL.